citusdata/citus/src/backend/distributed/README.md

 ```

  **Debug Info**:
  Debug information shows how the query is rebuilt for different user_ids.
+Here, the shard_count is 4.
 ```sql
 -- for user_id: 1
 DEBUG:  query after rebuilding:  INSERT INTO public.orders_table_102041 AS citus_table_alias (order_id, user_id) VALUES ('1'::bigint,'1'::bigint), ('3'::bigint,'1'::bigint)